How To Future Proof Your Website

 Don’t just create content, publish it, then forget it.
 The longevity of your blog posts can be extended exponentially with regular updates.
 Go through your catalog of content on occasion and make edits to it as needed.

-Even the most evergreen of topics can benefit from a fresh look, additional information, and updating of any points that have evolved since the article had been originally published.
+Even the most evergreen topics can benefit from a fresh look, additional information, and updating any points that have evolved since the article was originally published.

 Once you’ve given your content a nice refresh, you can then republish and repromote it.

 What makes this strategy even better is how efficient it can be.
-It will take a lot less time to update a blog post than it will to write an entirely new piece of content.
+It will take a lot less time to update a blog post than write an entirely new piece of content.

 Include Room For Improvements In Your Long Term Budget